-Between July 1, 2020 and December 31, 2020, the period covered by this report, the OIG processed 1081 new complaints that were identified by the complainant as civil rights or civil liberties complaints.5
+Between July 1, 2022 and December 31, 2022, the period covered by this report, the OIG processed 592 new complaints that were identified by the complainant as civil rights or civil liberties complaints.4

-Of these complaints, 1056 did not fall within the OIG's jurisdiction or did not warrant further investigation.
+Of these complaints, 584 did not fall within the OIG's jurisdiction or did not warrant further investigation.
 These complaints involved allegations against agencies or entities outside the DOJ, including other federal agencies, local governments, or private businesses, as well as allegations that were not suitable for investigation by the OIG, and could not be or were not referred to another agency for investigation, generally because the complaints failed to identify a subject or agency.

-The OIG found that the remaining 25 of the 1081 complaints it received involved DOJ employees or DOJ components and included allegations that required further review.
-The OIG determined that 24 of these
+The OIG found that the remaining 8 of the 592 complaints it received involved DOJ employees or DOJ components and included allegations that required further review.
+The OIG determined that 7 of these

-4 The OIG can pursue an allegation either criminally or administratively.
+3 The OIG can pursue an allegation either criminally or administratively.
 Many OIG investigations begin with allegations of criminal activity but, as is the case for any law enforcement agency, do not result in prosecution.
 When this occurs, the OIG may continue the investigation and treat the matter as a case for potential administrative discipline.
 The OIG's ability to handle matters criminally or administratively helps to ensure that a matter can be pursued administratively even if a prosecutor declines to prosecute a matter.

-5 These complaints include all matters in which the complainant made any mention of a civil rights or civil liberties violation, even if the allegation was not within the OIG's jurisdiction.
+4 These complaints include all matters in which the complainant made any mention of a civil rights or civil liberties violation, even if the allegation was not within the OIG's jurisdiction.

-complaints raised management issues generally unrelated to the OIG's Section 1001 duties and referred these complaints to DOJ components for appropriate handling.
-Examples of complaints in this category included allegations by federal prisoners about the general prison conditions, and by others that the FBI did not initiate an investigation into particular allegations.
+complaints generally raised management issues unrelated to the OIG's Section 1001 duties and referred these complaints to DOJ components for appropriate handling.5 Examples of complaints in this category included allegations by federal prisoners about the general prison conditions, and by others that the FBI did not initiate an investigation into particular allegations.
+One of the 8 complaints is still under review for allegations unrelated to Section 1001 of the PATRIOT Act.